seedstack/seedstack/README.md

 # SeedStack

+This meta-repository contains the full stack as Git submodules.
+You can update them to the latest commit on their master branch with the following command:

+    git submodule update --remote --recursive

+# Meta

-This repository contains all things meta about SeedStack like contributing rules, legal terms, assets, the list of contributors, etc...
+This repository also contains all things meta about SeedStack like contributing rules, legal terms, assets, the list of contributors, etc...

 # Contributing to SeedStack